Bon Bons Chocolate Recipes

 Make-Ahead and Storage Suggestions

-It’s important to start ASAP if planning to gift these for Valentine’s Day.
-Chocolate covered cherries taste best if allowed to rest at room temperature for a minimum of one week (and ideally longer!) prior to serving.
-This resting time allows the fondant around the cherry to liquefy, creating the cherry cordial’s gooey signature center.
+It’s important to plan ahead if you want to gift these for Valentine’s Day.
+Chocolate covered cherries must rest at room temperature for a minimum of one week prior to serving.
+This resting time allows the fondant around the cherry to liquefy, creating the cherry cordial’s gooey center.

 Other Valentine’s Day candy recipes you might enjoy: